ADVANTEST Q8344A REPAIR and ADVANTEST Q8344A CALIBRATION

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-Coherence Length
+Coherence Time

-When changing the wavelength at constant power setting and recording the differences between actual and displayed power levels, the power flatness is ± half the span (in dB) between the maximum and the minimum of the measured power levels.
+When changing the power level and measuring the differences (in dB) between actual and displayed power levels, the power linearity is ± half the span (in dB) between the maximum and the minimum value of all differences.

 Please contact us for your ADVANTEST Q8344A REPAIR and/or ADVANTEST Q8344A 350 to 1750 nm Optical Spectrum Analyzer CALIBRATION